 Here we take a look at three key sales insights you can uncover that will improve your sales numbers in the future.

-1. Improve marketing leads: A comparison analysis of your won and lost leads can very quickly tell you which campaigns are performing and which aren’t.
+1. Improve effectiveness of marketing campaigns: A comparison analysis of your won and lost leads can very quickly tell you which campaigns are performing and which aren’t.
 Particular sources & campaigns tend to bring in higher quality leads for dealerships compared to others, meaning you should be spending more of your marketing budget on sources that are more likely to convert to sales.
 If the majority of your confirmed lost leads came from LinkedIn, and the majority of your sales came from Facebook, you know to shift around your budgets for future.

 2. Know your competition: If your dealership sales team is tracking some sort of lost lead analysis program (which they should), you will quickly be able to learn where confirmed lost leads are going for their new car needs.
 Sales consultants and CRM should be recording the reason behind every confirmed lost lead, which can give you a very intelligent snapshot into where you are losing sales.
 In a recent aureso case study, we found astounding numbers after running a Confirmed Lost Leads Report.